teotonf/import-external-actions/README.md

 gh_ssh_key_password=<GH pkey password>
 ```

-At last, define an script in `$HOME/act-scripts/import-repos.sh` to run act as follows:
+At last, define a script in `$HOME/act-scripts/import-repos.sh` to run act as follows:

 ```sh
 #!/bin/bash